Valentine Love Potions

 - This drink yields two servings, so divide the syrup between two glasses.
 Top each glass with ice and 4 ounces of soda water.
 Garnish with a couple of cherries.

 Bonus.
 Looking for other cherry-based recipes for Valentine’s Day?
 How about bite-sized cherry pies?
 They’re cute and would make a great addition to any Valentine’s Day party.
-You can find the Bite-Sized Cherry Pie recipe here.Tags: beverage recipes, mindful living, mocktails, valentine's day, valentine's day food
+You can find the Bite-Sized Cherry Pie recipe here.Tags: beverage recipes, mindfulness, mocktails, valentine's day, valentine's day food